farid-f/ML-Projects/readme.md

-##This repository contains ML projects.
+##This repository contains ML projects